AVEVA/CONNECT-data-services-developer-docs/content/visualize-data/power-bi-connector/set-up-power-bi.md

 uid: SetUpPowerBI
 ---

-# Set up Power BI Connector
+# Power BI Connector setup

-You must install OSIsoft Cloud Services Power BI Connector to retrieve data views for use with Microsoft Power BI.
+You must download and install OSIsoft Cloud Services Power BI Connector to retrieve data views for use with Microsoft Power BI.

 ## System requirements